| Title: | Recurrent Event Data Analysis |

 This function is intended to be used for specifying the argument time

-in function Recur
+in function Recur.

 A list that consists of two elements named

-"time1"
+"time1" and "time2".

 S4 class methods that display objects produced from this package (similar to

-S3 class print
+S3 class print methods).

-## S4 method for signature 'Recur' show(object) ## S4 method for signature 'rateReg' show(object) ## S4 method for signature 'summary.rateReg' show(object) ## S4 method for signature 'summary.Recur' show(object) ## S4 method for signature 'mcf.formula' show(object) ## S4 method for signature 'mcf.rateReg' show(object) ## S4 method for signature 'simEvent' show(object) ## S4 method for signature 'mcfDiff' show(object) ## S4 method for signature 'mcfDiff.test' show(object)
+## S4 method for signature 'Recur' show(object) ## S4 method for signature 'rateReg' show(object) ## S4 method for signature 'summary.rateReg' show(object) ## S4 method for signature 'summary.Recur' show(object) ## S4 method for signature 'mcf.formula' show(object) ## S4 method for signature 'mcf.rateReg' show(object) ## S4 method for signature 'simEvent' show(object) ## S4 method for signature 'mcfDiff' show(object) ## S4 method for signature 'mcfDiff.test' show(object)## S4 method for signature 'Recur' show(object) ## S4 method for signature 'rateReg' show(object) ## S4 method for signature 'summary.rateReg' show(object) ## S4 method for signature 'summary.Recur' show(object) ## S4 method for signature 'mcf.formula' show(object) ## S4 method for signature 'mcf.rateReg' show(object) ## S4 method for signature 'simEvent' show(object) ## S4 method for signature 'mcfDiff' show(object) ## S4 method for signature 'mcfDiff.test' show(object)

 object |